nelci592/reporting-docs/installation.md

    + To set up the examples and the used connection string, select __Examples Setup__ .
 All local SQL Server 2005+ instances are supported.

    + The examples use the MS SQL Server  [AdventureWorks database](http://msdn.microsoft.com/en-us/library/ms124659%28SQL.100%29.aspx) .
 Unless already available on your machine, the AdventureWorks database will also be deployed locally.
-To recover it,                    [download AdventureWorks from codeplex](http://msftdbprodsamples.codeplex.com/releases/view/4004) .

    + Alternatively, you can install AdventureWorks by manually executing the SQL script from the installer.
 To use this option, navigate to                   __[InstallDir]/Examples/Data/AdventureWorks OLTP__ .
 For the script to run correctly, uncomment the `SET @data_path = 'C:\Program Files\Microsoft SQL Server\90\Tools\Samples\AdventureWorks OLTP\';`                   statement and specify the correct path to the CVS data files which are in the same folder as the SQL script file.

   ![](images/installWizard2.png)

-1. (Applicable only if __Examples Setup__  was selected.)
-In the __Setup Wizard__  dialog, select your               __Database Server__  and the authentication for the connection.
+1. (Applicable only if __Examples Setup__  was selected) In the __Setup Wizard__  dialog, select your               __Database Server__  and the authentication for the connection.
 The Wizard detects all running instances and lists them in the input field.

    >note To enable the Wizard to detect all running SQL Server instances, run the                  [SQL Server Browser Service](http://technet.microsoft.com/en-us/library/ms181087(v=sql.105).aspx) .